LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 > be a new blame strategy that outperforms both Transient and Natural
 > all the time?

-We were also surprised to discover that transient outperforms natural in some scenarios.
+We were also surprised to discover that Transient outperforms Natural in some scenarios.
 After all, the theory of blame says otherwise.
-Even thought we haven't identified specific patterns, we believe that the reason behind transient's unexpected success is due to the advanced features of Typed Racket's type system that haven't appeared in models that compare Natural and Transient: polymorphism, row types, mixins, and more.
-Such features require custom loopholes to be compatible with Racket idioms.
-In turn these loopholes can result in subpar checks in Natural.
-Our experimentation with transient indicates that the same problem doesn't occur in transient.
+Even though we haven't identified specific patterns, we believe that the reason behind Transient's unexpected success is due to the advanced features of Typed Racket's type system that haven't appeared in models that compare Natural and Transient: polymorphism, row types, mixins, and more.

 We do not have any clues about a strategy that outperforms both Natural and Erasure.
-But our current conjecture is that a simple strategy that just points somewhere in the blame trail may be good enough and enable downstream optimization that are keeping track of blame in Typed Racket inhibits.
-The good thing is is that now we have a method to compare different strategies.
+That said, our current conjecture is that a simple strategy that just points somewhere in the blame trail may be good enough.
+Such a strategy would also enable optimizations that Typed Racket currently foregoes in order to track blame.
+The good thing is that now we have a method to compare different strategies.

 chrdimo: TODO We need more details from Ben here.